Academic literature on the topic 'Load sensors'

 Abstract:

 Overloading the impact on traffic safety, measuring the deformation of leaf spring form the start, a vehicle load measuring system was designed based on ultrasonic sensors.
 In this article, the mathematics model of steel plate deformation and load is discussed upon the mechanics principle and obtain the relationship of load and deformation.
-Processing the data that the ultrasonic sensors measured by single-chip and using temperature sensor to compensate, it comes to the result of vehicle load.According to the test, the system achieved the purpose of real time measurement of vehicle load, and it is useful.
+Processing the data that the ultrasonic sensors measured by single-chip and using temperature sensor to compensate, it comes to the result of vehicle load.According to the test, the system achieved the purpose of real time measurement of vehicle load, and i

 APA, Harvard, Vancouver, ISO, and other styles